smitesht/design-patterns/composite-pattern/README.md

 # Composite Design Pattern

-- The Composite Pattern is a structural design pattern that allows to compose objects into tree like structures to present part-whole heirarchies.
+- The Composite Pattern is a structural design pattern that allows to compose objects into tree like structures to present part-whole hierarchies.

 - It lets clients treat individual objects and compositions of objects uniformly.